 We talked about other aspects of our literal expectations of what would happen north of 10 seconds after we’re dead.

-I agreed.
-Faith is a bottom-line gut belief that there is a God, that when you pray someone/something is listening, and that there is an afterlife that gives human life even greater meaning and purpose.
+I agreed that’s what “faith” is.
+It’s a bottom-line gut belief that there is a God, that when you pray someone/something is listening, and that there is an afterlife that gives human life even greater meaning and purpose.

 Christians may believe Jesus of Nazareth was the son of God, Muslims may believe Mohammed physically rose to meet God in heaven, and Hindus may believe in that our “soul” lives in new generations of earthly life.
 But, at the end of the day, the commonality of having “faith” is trusting someone, something out there knows us, cares about us, and has a plan for us well beyond our life on earth.